 However, both male and female Cherry Shrimps have transparent legs, which help them move around.

 It is easy to view the internal organs of these shrimps and you can even see the females carrying their eggs inside.
 All of this still makes Cherry Shrimps the lowest of Neocaridina davidi.

 Types of Cherry Shrimp

-Neocaridina davidi has various types depending on their colour brightness and overall look.
+Neocaridina davidi have various types depending on their color brightness and overall look.
 We also use the opaqueness of these shrimps to determine their differences.